Tishathakral/Tishathakral/README.md

 - 📫 How to reach me **thakraltisha@gmail.com**

-- ⚡ Fun fact **Running a smartphone required more code than sending a man to the Moon.**
+- ⚡ Fun fact **Running a smartphone requires more code than sending a man to the Moon.**

 <p align="center">
   <a href="https://github.com/ryo-ma/github-profile-trophy">